jina-ai/jina/docs/tutorials/gpu_executor.md

 model to our device.
 These are the exact same steps that you would use in a standalone python script as well.

-To see how we would pass the device we want the executor to use, let's create another file - `main.py`, which will demonstrate the usage of this executor by encoding 10 thousand text documents.
+To see how we would pass the device we want the Executor to use, let's create another file - `main.py`, which will demonstrate the usage of this encoder by encoding 10 thousand text documents.

 ```python
 from jina import Document, Flow